 Average Weather in Daytona Beach Florida, United States

-In Daytona Beach, the temperature typically varies from 50°F to 89°F over the course of the year, and is rarely below 36°F or above 93°F.
+In Daytona Beach, the summers are long, hot, oppressive, and mostly cloudy; the winters are short, cool, windy, and partly cloudy; and it is wet year round.
+Over the course of the year, the temperature typically varies from 50°F to 89°F and is rarely below 36°F or above 93°F.

 The hot season lasts for 3.9 months, from May 27 to September 25, with an average daily high temperature above 85°F. The hottest day of the year is July 24, with an average high of 89°F and low of 74°F.